doctrine/mongodb-odm/docs/en/reference/indexes.rst

 Also, for your convenience you can create the indexes for your mapped documents from the :doc:`console <console-commands>`:

+..

     $ php mongodb.php mongodb:schema:create --index

+**Important note**: If you are mixing types for your embedded documents, the indexes will not be created unless you specify the ``@discriminatorMap`` annotation on the main document.
+See more at :doc:`Embedded mapping <embedded-mapping>`.

 Geospatial Indexing
 -------------------